 Rapid, Early, & Late-Stage Dementia

 Recognizing the signs of rapid-onset, early-onset, and late-stage dementia is crucial because these symptoms may indicate that the end of life is nearing.
 Each of these types of symptoms requires immediate attention from a medical provider.

 Rapid Onset Dementia

 Sudden onset dementia can happen at any age, and it is important to seek help as soon as possible.
 While most dementias develop over the course of years, rapid onset dementias can happen in months, weeks, or even days.
-The symptoms are mostly the same as for slow-developing dementias such as Alzheimer's Disease, but they come on suddenly.
-Motor and cerebellar dysfunction happen much more quickly in sudden onset dementia than in other dementias.
+The symptoms are mostly the same for slow-developing dementias such as Alzheimer's, but they come on suddenly.
+Motor and cerebellar dysfunction happen much more quickly in sudden-onset dementia than in other dementias.

 Signs Of Early Onset Dementia

-- Certain vision problems that can include trouble judging distance, color, and contrast, as well as trouble with reading and driving
+Certain vision problems, which can include trouble judging distance, color, and contrast, as well as trouble with reading and driving

-- Having difficulty retracing steps when you something is lost
+Having difficulty retracing steps when something is lost

-These dementia early signs may sound similar to other early warning signs of dementia that happen later in life.
+These early signs may sound like other warning signs of dementia that happen later in life.
 The difference is in how they affect your life as a working-age adult.
-It is important to recognize these symptoms of early dementia because you need to act quickly to know how to plan for your future and the future of your family.
+Having an awareness of these symptoms is vital because you often need to act quickly when affected by early-onset dementia.
+For instance, you must think about how you’ll plan for your future and your family's future.

 Signs Of Late-Stage Dementia